linanwx/aosr/README.md

 The comments will be automatically generated at the end of the document.
 Its location can also be moved, as long as it is in the same document.

+# What's the difference?

+What's the difference with Aosr and obsidian-spaced-repetition?

+- The review time is calculated in minutes, not days.
+This helps to review the time calculation more accurately.
+And the calculation when reviewing across the zero point of the day will also be more accurate.
+For example, at 23:59 and 00:01 in the evening, the review time will not be rudely counted as the day before and the day after.
+- The review interface will now open a standard page instead of a pop-up window.
+Under the standard page, you can do many obsidian activities at the same time, for example, you can review and comment on the document at the same time.
+In pop-up mode, this mode hinders further operation.
+- The review process has been optimized.
+Now a learning process has been added to learn the last item that was marked as forgotten.
+- Redesigned the format.
+The new format contributes to some minor changes.
+For example, cloze will no longer be disrupted by the addition of a new cloze.
+In addition, the new review format should also be easier to develop and expand.

+However, some core functions, such as viewing review data statistics, are not available yet.
+I will improve the function according to my free time.

 # License